Imagine a Doomsday Courtroom thronging with the starved, the poisoned and the drowned former inhabitants of Earth.

 Our Common Future catapulted the concept of sustainability into worldwide debate.
 It didn’t take long for intellectuals to recognise its clarion call of sustainable development for the oxymoron that it is.
 Nevertheless, an entire sector of business was created in well-meaning attempts to define and implement it.
-The sustainable indicators movement came into being and communities across the globe set up measurement systems to trumpet their sustainability achievements.
+The sustainable indicators movement came into being and communities across the globe set up measurement systems to trumpet their

 In 1992 The United Nations Conference on Environment and Development took place in Rio3.
 172 governments participated and 2,400 representatives of non-governmental organisations attended to discuss issues including production of toxic chemicals, replacing fossil fuels with renewable alternatives, the growing scarcity of water and how to reduce vehicle emissions.
 The summit resulted in not only the United Nations Framework Convention on Climate Change, but also the United Nations Convention on Biological Diversity and Agenda 21.

 But actually, it’s all too hard for individuals

 Without doubt, understanding how we might achieve more sustainable human life on earth involves complex and sometimes politically sensitive issues, but commitment to reduce or even to mitigate the impact of humans upon the earth is remarkably (and possibly disastrously) slow.